integrandio/lucidmq/images/README.md

 # Base Images

-In order to save on build time, we build base images that have all of our dependencies built in.
+In order to save on build time, we build base images that have all of our dependencies built in in a multistep build process.

-## How to build locally
+## How to build base files locally

+These commands are run from the LucidMQ root directory.

 Rust Base Image
 ```